-Total discharge to the St. Lucie Estuary averaged approximately 225 cfs over the past week with no releases from Lake Okeechobee.
+Total discharge to the St. Lucie Estuary averaged approximately 150 cfs over the past week with no releases from Lake Okeechobee.
 The 7-day average salinity at the US1 Bridge is in the good range for adult oysters.
-Total inflow to the Caloosahatchee Estuary averaged approximately 500 cfs over the past week with about 400 cfs coming from Lake Okeechobee.
+Total inflow to the Caloosahatchee Estuary averaged approximately 690 cfs over the past week with about 510 cfs coming from Lake Okeechobee.
 Salinity conditions are in the good range for Tape Grass at Val I-75 and fair range at Ft.
 Myers.
 Salinity conditions for adult eastern oysters are in the good range at Cape Coral and in the fair range at the Shell Point and Sanibel locations.

 The District, in coordination with the Florida Department of Environmental Protection (FDEP), has considered the current system conditions and the application of the SFWMD's Lake Okeechobee Adaptive Protocols (AP) because the lake stage is in the Beneficial Use Sub-band and above the Lake Okeechobee Water Shortage Management zone.
-The AP recommendation is for "S-79 up to 300 cfs with S-77 environmental water supply release to supplement as needed".
-At this time, the District recommends to continue flows of 457 cfs as measured at S-79, consistent with the recently developed Minimum Flow and Level (MFL) for the Caloosahatchee Estuary, to avoid significant harm to the Caloosahatchee Estuary.
+Given that the release recommendation will be implemented in April, the AP recommendation is for "S-79 up to 300 cfs with S-77 environmental water supply release to supplement as needed".
+At this time, the District recommends to implement beneficial flows of 457 cfs as measured at S-79, consistent with the recently developed Minimum Flow and Level (MFL) for the Caloosahatchee Estuary , to avoid significant harm to the Caloosahatchee Estuary.
 Furthermore, the District recommends that releases be reevaluated on a weekly basis in order to increase flexibility of decision making based on current conditions.